Baskervyle History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Baskervyle family name begins after the Norman Conquest of 1066.
 They lived in Herefordshire, although the name is derived from the area of the family's residence sometime prior to the 1066 invasion.
 The family was formerly from Boscherville in Eure, Normandy.
-CITATION[CLOSE]

 Early Origins of the Baskervyle family